SeisSol/SeisSol/README.md

 SeisSol is a scientific software for the numerical simulation of seismic wave phenomena and earthquake dynamics.
 It is based on the discontinuous Galerkin method combined with ADER time discretization.
 Visit our [official website](http://www.seissol.org/) and also read our [documentation](https://seissol.readthedocs.io) in order to learn more about SeisSol.

 ### Note
 SeisSol is still under heavy development and comes without any guaranteed funcitonality.
-At the moment we can only provide very limited support for general users.
+At the moment we can only provide very limited support for general users via either [our Slack workspace](https://join.slack.com/t/seissolcommunity/shared_invite/zt-u40ajxeq-ZbXPchRp65cZA9awTK5ZaQ) or [GitHub Issues](https://github.com/SeisSol/SeisSol/issues).

 # Collaboration
 If you are interested in a close collaboration, please, contact [Alice Gabriel](http://www.geophysik.uni-muenchen.de/Members/gabriel).